tigard-tools/tigard/README.md

 JTAG !? pin and the UART RX pin are shorted in case you need to flash an iCE40 but don't want to solder your Tigard.

 ### AVR ISP
-The common 6-pin ICSP header found on many AVR boards requires the followuing hookup:
+The common 6-pin ICSP header found on many AVR boards requires the following hookup:

 | Pin Number | Label        | ISP Signal | ICSP Pin | FT2232 Pin  |
 |------------|--------------|------------|----------|-------------|